-Diagram reference: J
+Diagram reference: M

+- 1 = USB receiver plug (black)

+- 2 = receiver

+- 3 = mouse

+- 4 = keyboard

-- 1. Attach the receiving station for the mouse and keyboard to the USB port on your PC. - 2.
-Set up the receiver with a minimum distance of 20 cm from other electrical appliances (e.g. monitor) in order to obtain optimal results.
-The distance between the receiving station and transmitters (keyboard and mouse) should not exceed 1.50 m.
+- 1. Attach the receiving station for the mouse and keyboard to the USB port on your PC.

+- Set up the receiver with a minimum distance of 20 cm. to other electrical appliances (e.g. monitor) in order to obtain optimal results.
+The distance between the receiving station and transmitters (keyboard and mouse) should not exceed 1.50 m., in order to have optimal radio conditions.
 Do not place the receiver on metal surfaces.

 Change the batteries if it is no longer possible to make entries smoothly.

-The operation of the mouse and the keyboard is described on page 29 and 30.
+The operation of the mouse and the keyboard is described on page 31.